wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

 ```
 This command will create a Docker secret named `testdockersecret` in your Docker environment.

+!!!
+Tip
+        You can view the list of all secrets available in the Docker environment by using the `docker secret ls` command.

 ### Step 2: Using Docker secrets in Synapse configurations

 Secret can be accessed from the integration artifacts by using the `wso2:vault-lookup` function in the following format.